Light Trespass – When is it objectionable and what you can do about it?

 If discussions don’t work, in a civilized urban setting there will be an ordinance that precludes such offenses and you can lodge a complaint with the code enforcement office.
 However, in most instances, in this state, there will be no such ordinance.
 (Cities known to have such ordinances are listed below.)

 In that case, you should first write your city counsel representative and mayor to complain about the lack of an ordinance to protection people from lighting abuse and copy us at firstname.lastname@example.org.
 Most cities don’t keep records of such complaints and copying us provides a basis to push for such ordinances when we can show a record of complaints over time.

 Beyond making a complaint about the lack of an ordinance, you will need to decide how important the problem is to you, weighted against the relationship you have with your neighbor.
-If a voluntary solution was not reached, the later is probably not much of a consideration.
-In any event, the only practical course forward, for most people, is to take he matter to judge Judy, which is to say file a claim in small claims court.
+If a voluntary solution was not reached, the later is probably not much of a consideration since it is hard to maintain a good relationship with a bad neighbor.
+In any event, at that juncture the only practical course forward, for most people, is to take he matter to judge Judy, which is to say file a claim in small claims court.